 Prospective math, science, computer science, economics, and engineering majors will all need some calculus and are advised to get an early start on this requirement.
 Students with one semester of advanced placement or transfer credit for calculus are advised to take a second semester of calculus immediately rather than postponing it.
 The material is fresher in the mind, and the instructor will give more review in the fall than in the spring.

 The standard prerequisite for freshman-level calculus is three years of high school mathematics, including trigonometry and logarithms.
 Students who need to take calculus but are lacking the necessary prerequisites should start with a precalculus course.
 MATH 1101: Calculus Preparation (fall only) is a 1-credit course that introduces a variety of topics of algebra to prepare students for MATH 1106 or 1110.

 Calculus I: Derivatives

-Students who need to take calculus and do not have (or wish to forfeit) AP credit, should start with Calculus I. Options include:
+Students who need to take calculus and do not have (or wish to forfeit) AP credit, should start with Calculus I. Options for Calculus I include:

-- MATH 1106: Calculus for the Life and Social Sciences (spring only)
+- MATH 1106 - Modeling with Calculus for the Life Sciences (spring only)

 Calculus II: Integrals and Series

 After taking Calculus I or earning a 4 or 5 on the AP Calculus AB exam (or equivalent), students typically continue with Calculus II.
-Options include:
+Options for Calculus II include:

 MATH 1120 is a good choice for students who need a standard second-semester calculus course and may or may not continue with more advanced mathematics courses.

 MATH 1910 is the first course in a sequence designed for engineers that assumes familiarity with differential calculus as taught in MATH 1110.
-Students not in an engineering program who take MATH 1910 may decide to continue with MATH 2130 or 2210 rather than 1920, but MATH 1910 is the best preparation for MATH 1920.
+Students not in an engineering program or physical sciences major who take MATH 1910 may decide to continue with MATH 2130 or 2210 rather than 1920, but MATH 1910 is the best preparation for MATH 1920.